ImaanEbrahim/PROG7311_POE_ST10029122_RESUB/README.md

 Farmers
 Add Products: Farmers can add products they produce, including details like product name, category, and production date.
-View Products: Farmers can view a list of their own products, filtered by their account.
+View and Edit Products: Farmers can view a list of their own products, filtered by their account and edit or delete.
 Employees
 Add Farmer Profiles: Employees can add new farmers to the system.
 View Farmer Profiles: Employees can see a list of all registered farmers.